hashicorp/terraform-website/content/source/docs/cloud/vcs/github-app.html.md

 This method uses a preconfigured GitHub App, and only works with GitHub.com.
 There are separate instructions for connecting to [GitHub.com via OAuth](./github.html), connecting to [GitHub Enterprise](./github-enterprise.html), and connecting to [other supported VCS providers.](./index.html)

+-> **Note:** This VCS Provider is only available on Terraform Cloud.
+If you are using Terraform Enterprise, you will need to follow the instructions for connecting to [GitHub.com via OAuth](./github.html)

 ## Using GitHub Repositories

 Choose "GitHub.com" on the "Connect to a version control provider" screen, which is shown when [creating a new workspace][create] or [changing a workspace's VCS connection][vcs settings].
 Authorize access to GitHub if necessary.
 On the next screen, select a GitHub account or organization from the drop-down menu (or add a new organization) and choose a repository from the list.